Mr. David S. LEE

 - CAIA (Chartered Alternative Investment Analyst) charterholder

-At HKU, David teaches in the areas of ethics, law, and corporate governance for the undergraduate, MBA, and other taught postgraduate degree programs, including the IMBA with Fudan University, and the Executive MBA-Global Asia offered with Columbia Business School and London Business School.
+David teaches broadly in the areas of ethics, fintech, law, and corporate governance for the undergraduate, MBA, and other taught postgraduate degree programs, including the IMBA with Fudan University, and the Executive MBA-Global Asia offered with Columbia Business School and London Business School.

-An award-winning teacher, David feels teaching is a wonderful privilege and enjoys being in the classroom and engaging with students.
-He strives to be a better teacher and regularly contributes to teaching improvement initiatives.
-David develops case studies and teaching materials in the areas of ethics, leadership, and decision-making, and has also received funding to explore how technology may be used to develop pedagogy and enhance learning.
+A recipient of multiple teaching awards, David feels teaching is a wonderful privilege and enjoys being in the classroom and engaging with students.
+David develops case studies and teaching materials in the areas of corporate governance, decision-making, ethics, fintech, and leadership.
+He has received funding to explore how technology can be used to develop pedagogy and enhance learning.

 David is a co-author of the first Asia focused business ethics textbook, Business Ethics: Ethical Decision Making and Cases, An Asia Edition (Cengage Learning Asia, 2019).
-His commentary and writing regularly appear in print and broadcast media and have been featured in media outlets like Arirang TV, Handelsblatt, Le Temps, Nikkei Asian Review, NK News (a North Korea focused specialist news provider), The Korea Times, and South China Morning Post.
+His commentary and writing regularly appear in print and broadcast media and have been featured in the Harvard Business Review, Arirang TV, Handelsblatt, the Nikkei Asian Review, NK News (a North Korea focused specialist news provider), The Korea Times, TRT World, and the South China Morning Post.

 David is a Visiting Scholar at the East-West Center where he was formerly a POSCO Visiting Fellow.
-David is also a Network of Korean-American Leaders (NetKAL) Fellow, a Fellow at the Asian Institute of International Financial Law at the University of Hong Kong, and he was a Young Leader and a James A. Kelly Fellow (non-resident) at the Pacific Forum, Center for Strategic & International Studies (CSIS), where he is currently an Adjunct Fellow.
+David is also a Network of Korean-American Leaders (NetKAL) Fellow, a Fellow at the Asian Institute of International Financial Law at the University of Hong Kong, and was a Young Leader and a James A. Kelly Fellow (non-resident) at the Pacific Forum, Center for Strategic & International Studies (CSIS), where he is currently an Adjunct Fellow.